+NAME: ••••• DATE: You are hereby notified that a a disciplinary enq uiry will be held on: DATE at TIME at to consider the following alleg jed transgressior n(s) on your part: ive of your choice have the right to be represented at the enquiry by e.
+Should you require the services of an or to the enquiry.
+You have the right to invite yo our witnesses and d submit evidence.
+Should you fail to attend or fa disciplinary enquiry will be he eptable reasons for your non-attendance, the ce.
+SIGNATURE TITLE DATE ACKNOWLEDGEMENT OF RECIEPT OFFICER DATE

+Road Traffic Management Corporation Draft National Road Traffic Law Enforcement Code

+NOTICE OF A DISCIPLINARY ENQUIRY AND SUSPENSION WITH FULL PAY

-NAME: DATE:
+NAME: ••••• DATE: •

-You are hereby notified that a disciplinary enquiry will be held on:
+iate effect, on full pay, and a ring transgression(s) on you

+at at

 DATE TIME VENUE

-to consider the following alleged transgression(s) on your part:

-According to the Disciplinary Procedure, you have the right to be represented at the enquiry by a fellow officer or representative of your choice.
-Should you require the services of an interpreter, please advise the undersigned prior to the enquiry.

-You have the right to invite your witnesses and submit evidence.

-Should you fail to attend or fail to furnish acceptable reasons for your non-attendance, the disciplinary enquiry will be held in your absence.
+a fellow officer or repre- you require the service.
+Should your fail to atter and providing an accep suspension with full pay sentative of your choice, ir s of an interpreter, please nd the hearing as schedule otable reason, the enquiry v e the right to be represented vite witnesses and submit eadvise the undersigned priod without notifying manager will be held in your absence effect.
+Your services may anent in lieu of notice. evidence.
+Should r to the enquiry. ment in advance and your

 SIGNATURE TITLE DATE

-ACKNOWLEDGEMENT OF RECIEPT

-OFFICER

-DATE

-Road Traffic Management Corporation October 2013 Draft National F Road Traffic Law Enforcement Code

-NOTICE OF A DISCIPLINARY ENQUIRY AND SUSPENSION WITH FULL PAY

-NAME: DATE ÷

-You are hereby suspended from we attend a disciplinary hearing to cons

-at DATE at TIME VENUE

-······································

-According to the Disciplinary Procedure, you have the right to be represented at the enquiry by a fellow officer or representative of your choice, invite witnesses and submit evidence.
-Should you require the services of an interpreter, please advise the undersigned prior to the enquiry.
-Should your fail to attend the hearing as scheduled without notifying management in advance and providing an acceptable reason, the enquiry will be held in your absence and your suspension with full pay will cease with immediate effect.
-Your services may also be terminated (dismissed).
-In this event you will forfeit your payment in lieu of notice.

-SIGNATURE TITLE DATE

-ACKNOWLEDGEMENT OF RECEIPT
+A( KNOWLEDGEMENT O F RECEIPT

 OFFICER DATE